amberstarlight/website/src/blog/posts/2023/05/02/i-made-a-website.md

 So, I've finally made my own website.
 And I did it without serving you 50 megs of JavaScript.

-I'm not a 'web developer'.
+Snark aside, I'm not a 'web developer'.
 My job title (at the time of writing) is "DevOps Engineer", and surely my colleagues who *do* have job titles like "Frontend Developer" would probably hate my decision to forgo the modern web frameworks and just write Markdown files rendered using some templating engine.
-But here it is, and as you've probably guessed, it's built using a static site generator; [11ty][1], (Eleventy).
+But here it is, and as you've probably guessed, it's built using a static site generator;
+[11ty][1], (Eleventy).

 Ok, but why?